lehner-lab/Scaling_Law/012_Splice_Site_Usage_Across_Conditions/003_WT_SF3B1_vs_Mutated_SF3B1/Analysis.md

                                       mean.psi
                                     })
 ```
-To calculate the effect of mutating SF3B1 on splice site usage, I subtracted the mean PSU value under WT SF3B1 (the 'starting PSI') from the mean PSU value in the presence of a mutated SF3B1 (the 'final PSI'):
+To calculate the effect of mutating SF3B1 on splice site usage, I subtracted the mean PSU value under WT SF3B1 (the 'starting PSU') from the mean PSU value in the presence of a mutated SF3B1 (the 'final PSU'):

 ```r
 Samples.Table$Mutated.Minus.WT <- Samples.Table$Mean.Mutated - Samples.Table$Mean.WT